Steema/TeeChart-VCL-FMX-Samples/VCL/Shortest_Path_Djikstra/readme.md

 ## Shortest path algorithm (Dijkstra) with TeeChart

-A basic implementation of the [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) algorithm using TeeChart.
+A basic implementation of the [Dijkstra](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) algorithm using TeeChart to display its output.

+### Features:

+- No dependencies, just the RTL.
+- Optional edges (roads) between points, bidirectional or one-way
+- Optional weights associated to points, to calculate the "cost" of passing through them.

 Usage:

 ```delphi